mne-tools/mne-python/doc/faq.rst

 This plot displays both, the whitened evoked signals for each channels and the whitened GFP.
-The numbers in the GFP panel represent the estimated rank of the data, which amounts to the effective degrees of freedom by which the squared sum across sensors is divided when computing the whitened GFP [1]_.
+The numbers in the GFP panel represent the estimated rank of the data, which amounts to the effective degrees of freedom by which the squared sum across sensors is divided when computing the whitened GFP.
 The whitened GFP also helps detecting spurious late evoked components which can be the consequence of over- or under-regularization.